nartjunior/Simple-portfolio-example/README.md

 ## Projects

-Explore some of my recent projects,
+Explore some of my recent projects.